NZ Mail 24 September, 1886

 Despite the opening of two extra adult wards in 1894 (wards 5 and 6), the hospital was increasingly overcrowded with patients and there was an acute shortage of accommodation for nurses and other staff.
 Proposals by Dr Ewart to deal with this problem impacted on the children’s ward.
 In 1900 he recommended that the children be moved to one of the ‘Hill Wards’, originally built as temporary structures to the east of the main hospital in 1893 to house patients with typhoid.
 By 1895, the typhoid epidemic was over and one of the Hill Wards, often referred to as the 'Tin Shed' was used as an out-patient department.
 This in turn would become the new children’s ward.

 The Tin Shed is in the foreground left in this 1932 photo.
-Behind are the Seddon wards and shelters and to the right, the Victoria Wards
+Behind are the Seddon wards and shelters and to the right, the two-storied Victoria Wards

 That move was not popular, nor were there enough beds for the numbers of children admitted in the early 1900s.
 As an example, during a four month period early in 1905, of fifty eight children under the age of thirteen years admitted for surgery (mainly Ts and As), ten had to be accommodated in adult wards.